cssbristol/cssbristol.co.uk/_tutorials/ssh-into-snowy.md

 ---
 layout: tutorial
+published: true
 title:  "SSH and Snowy"
 date:   2016-05-19 20:42:09 +0100
 author: "Ross Gardiner"
+abstract: "You are likely to find at some point that you need to work on a department system remotely.
+In this tutorial, we'll explore connecting to Snowy, the departmental server."
 ---
 You are likely to find at some point that you need to work on a department system remotely.
 In this tutorial, we'll explore connecting to Snowy, the departmental server.